Siliconrob/solcast-ts/README.md

 ### Examples

 #### NOTE:
-You can use standatd environment variables to hold your API key and not need to pass the optional {Radiation|Power}Options object to each function
+You can use standard environment variables to hold your API key and not need to pass the optional {Radiation|Power}Options object to each function

 Environment variable names
 ```